Cloud Storage

 • Per-tenant / per-user buckets within a single Joinery instance.

-• Bucket-level encryption configured via the admin UI (customer
+• Bucket-level encryption configured via the admin UI (customer responsibility at bucket creation).

 • Resize-on-demand (variants still generated upfront).